Position: Clinical Director

 Position: Executive Director - NVW Northwoods

-After graduating from the University of Wisconsin, Eau Claire, Kaci worked in health care for 15 years in Emergency Medicine and Cardiology.
+After graduating from University Kaci worked in health care for 15 years in Emergency Medicine and Cardiology.
 As her two sons entered High School, she began looking for a deeper connection to the service industry.
-Honored to be part of the development of a new University of Wisconsin collaborative program, Kaci continued her education in Community Health and Wellness.
+Honored to be part of the development of a new University collaborative program, Kaci continued her education in Community Health and Wellness.
 With her extensive knowledge of the medical environment and passion for the outdoors, wilderness therapy became the perfect fit.
 Finding New Vision Wilderness has allowed her to bring her outdoor adventures to work right here in the north woods.

 Steve Sawyer is a licensed psychotherapist filled with passion and knowledge surrounding the intervention and change process.
 His experience comes from over a decade of intervention with tough-to-reach client populations in therapy settings ranging from residential, community-based, outpatient and wilderness therapy.
 Steve currently serves on the board of The National Association of Therapeutic Wilderness Camping (NATWC).